kprestel/pytest-docker-db/README.rst

 * db-dockerfile

-    * Specify the path to the directory containing the Dockerfile to use in the build.
+    * Specify the name of the Dockerfile within the directory set as the :code:`db-build-context`

         * If a path is given as well as an image name, the Dockerfile will be used.

+* db-docker-context

+    * The directory to use as the docker build context.

 Usage